ericleasemorgan/reader-workshop/README.md

 Semantic indexes require "a lot" of data in order to truly be effective; the following recipes do not do semantic indexing justice because of the size of the corpus is too small.
 That said, the first recipe creates a semantic index, and the process is heavy.
 The ingredients include: Bash, Python, and a few few modules.
 One Python module is called "gensim" and it supports many natural languaging functions.
 Gensim does all the hard work of this recipe.
 The NLTK is needed, merely for its stop words.
 Lastly, a large module called "spacy" is required.
 Like Gensim, it supports a wide variety of natural language processing functions, but it used here mainly to parse the corpus into sentences.
 After installing the necessary modules:

    1. open your terminal application and navigate to the root of the workshop directory
-   2. run ./bin/carrel2vec.sh to get an idea of what is required
+   2. run `./bin/carrel2vec.sh` to get an idea of what is required
-   3. run ./bin/carrel2vec.sh homer; the result will be a set of diagnostic messages outlining the indexing process, and after at least a couple of minutes the process ought to complete
+   3. run `./bin/carrel2vec.sh homer`; the result will be a set of diagnostic messages outlining the indexing process, and after at least a couple of minutes the process ought to complete

 In the end a new file will have been created -- ./library/homer/etc/reader.vec.
 The resulting file is an index, and the index is not really readable with your text editor.

 Once the index is created, you will want to search it.
 This recipe only requires Python, and more specifically the Gensim module.
 While the index supports many functions, the following recipe only returns words which have similar vectors to the search word:

    1. open your terminal application and navigate to the root of the workshop directory
-   2. run ./bin/search-vec.py san any input... to get an idea of what is required
+   2. run `./bin/search-vec.py` san any input... to get an idea of what is required
-   3. run ./bin/search-vec.py homer war; the result ought to be a list of "similar" words and a similarity score where scores closer to 100 are exact matches
+   3. run `./bin/search-vec.py homer war`; the result ought to be a list of "similar" words and a similarity score where scores closer to 100 are exact matches
    4. identiy a word of interest from the result
    5. got to Step #3 until you get tired but this time use the word of interest